CJR-UnB/prisma-generator-nestjs-crud/README.md

 npm i @cjr-unb/nestjs-crud-generator
 ```
 # How to Use
-Add the following snippet at the beginning of your prisma.schema file:
+Add the following snippet at the beginning of your schema.prisma file:
 ```prisma
 generator crud_generator {
   provider = "prisma-generator-nestjs-crud"